Story at a glance:

 According to a previous article by Uponor, warm water flows through flexible plastic tubing embedded in a concrete slab or placed on top or underneath the subfloor in a hydronic radiant heating system.
 The warmth from the flowing water through the tubing radiates up from the floor to bring comfort to people in a space.

-“Because hydronic radiant heating systems use pumps to move water instead of fans or blowers to push air, the system does not circulate viruses, allergens, or odors throughout the indoor space,” said Kim Bliss, content development manager at Uponor, in the previous gb&d submission.
+“Because hydronic radiant heating systems use pumps to move water instead of fans or blowers to push air, the system does not circulate viruses, allergens, or odors throughout the indoor space,” Kim Bliss, content development manager at Uponor, previously told gb&d.
 “In addition to benefits in air quality, hydronic radiant floor heating systems also do not require ductwork, so they provide greater architectural freedom for building design, including expansive ceilings with open spaces.”

 Benefits of Radiant Heat